TechBash/TechBash2017/Flying High with Xamarin - Sam Basu/readme.md

 Content for 'Flying High with Xamarin' Session
 ============

-First up, thanks for attending TechBash and being @ my Xamarin session.
+First up, thanks for attending TechBash and for being @ my Xamarin session.

 Slides - Find above as PDF.